dhellmann/pymotw/PyMOTW/unittest/index.rst

 Asserting Truth
 ===============

 Most tests assert the truth of some condition.
 There are a few different ways to write truth-checking tests, depending on the perspective of the test author and the desired outcome of the code being tested.
-If the code produces a value which can be evaluated as true, the methods failUnless() and assertTrue() should be used.
-If the code produces a false value, the methods failIf() and assertFalse() make more sense.
+If the code produces a value which can be evaluated as true, the methods :func:`failUnless()` and :func:`assertTrue()` should be used.
+If the code produces a false value, the methods :func:`failIf()` and :func:`assertFalse()` make more sense.

 .. include:: unittest_truth.py
     :literal: